 MapR is effectively out of business.

-Hewlett Packard Enterprises (HPE) acquired all MapR assets for an undisclosed sum Monday, saying it will use the big data and Hadoop stalwart's technology to power HPE's Intelligent Data Platform and enable it to offer a full portfolio of products to drive AI and machine learning applications.
+Hewlett Packard Enterprise (HPE) acquired all MapR assets for an undisclosed sum Monday, saying it will use the big data and Hadoop stalwart's technology to power HPE's Intelligent Data Platform and enable it to offer a full portfolio of products to drive AI and machine learning applications.

 MapR had been struggling in recent years.
 Vendors of cloud-based big data systems have outpaced on-premises-based vendors such as MapR and Cloudera, which has also faltered since merging with former archrival Hortonworks.
 MapR said in May it might have to lay off employees if it could not raise capital.